 The official charge is that he corrupted the young men of Athens, and that he introduced new gods; this implies the old charge from Aristophanes Clouds, that Socrates replaced the gods with naturalistic explanations, and that he corrupted the youth by teaching rhetoric, “to make the worse argument win.”
 Socrates denies having taught anything, and disclaims any interest in natural science or the teaching of rhetoric.

 How, then, did he come under such suspicion?
 Socrates claims it is because he led a life that seemed strange to his compatriots, in fulfillment of his mission.
 Socrates claims to have been given this mission by the god, evidently Apollo, and he identifies this mission with his gadfly role of shaming people into sharing his quest for virtue.
 He may have developed elenchus (which derives from a word for shame) for this purpose, but he has another purpose for elenchus as well.
-Once the oracle declared that no one was wiser than he, Socrates had set out to test the oracle's meaning by examining all those who claimed to be wise.
-Finding none who could pass the test, he concluded that the meaning of the oracle was probably this: that true wisdom belongs to the god, and no human being can be wiser than a person who is aware, as Socrates says he is, of his own failure to be wise.
+Once the oracle declared that no one was wiser than he, Socrates had set out to test the oracle’s meaning by examining all those who claimed to be wise.
+Finding none who could pass the test, he concluded that the meaning of the oracle was probably this: that true wisdom belongs to the god, and no human being can be wiser than a person who is aware, as Socrates says he is, of his own inadequacy in wisdom.
 In keeping with this result, Socrates is cautious in his philosophical claims in the Apology.
-On the subject of death, he presents himself as agnostic here, although other texts show him to have been committed to the immortality of the soul.
+On the subject of life after death, he presents himself as agnostic, although other texts show him to have been committed to the immortality of the soul.

 Because Crito cannot answer, Socrates personifies the laws and imagines their response, on behalf of his obligation to them.
 (Here as elsewhere, with the exception of the Apology, Socrates avoids giving an extensive speech in his own persona.)
 The argument the laws give is elaborate, and appeals mainly to two points: an agreement they allege Socrates made to obey them by choosing to live in Athens, and the benefits they claim Socrates has received from them, which place Socrates under a stronger obligation to the laws than he has to his parents.
-Neither Crito nor Socrates can reply to the arguments given by the laws, and their conclusion is allowed to stand.
+Neither Crito nor Socrates can reply to the arguments given by the laws, and conclusion of the laws is allowed to stand.

 The conclusion of these personified laws—that one must obey the city in all things (51bc)—seems to conflict with a memorable text in the Apology, as Grote first pointed out; there Socrates promises to disobey the court if it should let him off on the condition that he give up his mission in Athens (29d).
 Scholarly opinions differ over how to reconcile these texts.